Skip to Content

 A real cowboy boot has a medium to high heel and a tall shaft with traditional embroidery.
 It hugs the calf and protects the legs and feet from dangers encountered while riding.
 The boot’s angled heel sits in the stirrups to prevent the rider from falling.

-A genuine cowboy boot has a silhouette that is recognized anywhere in the world.
-It is the world’s greatest fashion symbol.
+A genuine cowboy boot has a silhouette recognized anywhere in the world.
+It is the world’s most significant fashion symbol.
 In fact, the cowboy boot has become an American icon.

 Authentic cowboy boots are made in the USA from high-quality leather.
 They exude sexuality, style, and confidence.
 They are a must-have accessory in every fashion-forward individual’s wardrobe.